friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
 Automatic geoip blocker for Linux based on a whitelist for a specific country.

-Suite of bash scripts with easy install and uninstall, focusing on reliability and fault tolerance.
-Fetches, parses and validates an ipv4 subnets whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
+Suite of bash scripts with easy install and uninstall, focusing on reliability.
+Fetches, parses and validates an ipv4 whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
 Implements automatic update of the whitelist.
 Uses iptables.

 The ip list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
-RIPE appears to store ip lists for countries in other regions as well, although I did not check every country in the world.
+RIPE appears to store ip lists for countries in other regions as well, although I did not check every country.

-Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
-For example, a server you run your CRM application on.
+Intended use case is a server/computer that needs to be publically accessible in your country but does not need to be internationally accessible.

 **TL;DR**